18 Reasons Boomers Built $76 Trillion (And They’re Still Not Done)

 Retirement Done Right: 20 Smart Strategies to Secure Your Future Now

-They Used Tax Policies to Their Advantage
+Used Tax Rules to Win

 The tax system worked in their favor at every stage.
 Capital gains were taxed at lower rates, real estate offered incredible tax breaks, and retirement accounts grew tax-deferred.